peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 child publish CDS and/or CDNSKEY records which hold the prospective DS parameters.
-Similarly, [@!RFC7477] specifies CSYNC records indicating a desired update of the delegation's NS records.
+Similarly, [@!RFC7477] specifies CSYNC records indicating a desired update of the delegation's NS and associated glue records.
-Parent-side entities (e.g. Registries, Registrars) can use these records to update the delegation's DS and NS records.
+Parent-side entities (e.g. Registries, Registrars) can use these records to update the corresponding records of the delegation.

 A common method for discovering these signals is to periodically query them from the child zone ("polling").